GuiPimenta-Dev/lambda-forge/README.md

 <br>

-Lambda Forge is a powerful and flexible open-source framework written in Python designed to streamline the creation, management, and deployment of AWS Lambda functions.
-Built with ease of use and scalability in mind, Lambda Forge empowers developers to focus on writing code while automating the tedious aspects of serverless application management.
+Lambda Forge is a versatile Python framework that simplifies AWS Lambda function creation and deployment.
+It automates serverless management, letting developers focus on coding.

 Read the complete documentation at: [https://docs.lambda-forge.com/](https://docs.lambda-forge.com/)